Mary Mitchell O’Connor TD is Minister of State at the Department of Education with special responsibility for Higher

-Mary is a hard working Minister and TD, and is passionate about the needs and concerns of the constituents of Dún Laoghaire and of the Country.
-She is committed to economic growth, supporting small businesses and improving education and health.
+Mary is a hard working Minister and TD, and is passionate about the needs and concerns of the constituents of Dún Laoghaire and of the country.
+She is committed to economic growth, improving education and health and supporting small businesses.

 Mary has crusaded for improved pupil teacher ratio, additional resource hours for students with disabilities and Government reform of childcare.
 She has worked on the Public Health (Alcohol) Bill 2015, advocated for healthy eating and decreasing obesity and helped raise the age for Breast Checks to 69.
 She is also a strong and out spoken supporter of gender equality.

-In Dáil Éireann, Mary served on the following committees:
+In Dáil Éireann, Mary has served on the following committees:

 Committee on Health and Children